ulario/kotaka/dev/upgrading.md

   If we're not done cleaning up after a previous upgrade we need to veto anything going forward that would be a problem.

+* upgrade

+  This is where anything other than general rebuilding happens.

+  For now we're already stuck with 0.61 recompiling the initd by force before invoking its upgrade hook, but this needs to change going forward.

+  Modules will need to recompile their own initd going forward.

 * purge

   The purge stage is where modules destruct anything they need to destruct.